zeta-io/zeta/README.md

 - easily plug
 - extensible
 - practice is the sole criterion for testing truth
-# Sample
+# Usage
-The demo of gin:
+The sample of Gin:
 ```go
 package main